 Step 3: Getting the Advance Payment

-These advance payments are made by the Automated Clearing House (ACH) via direct deposit, straight to the business owner’s bank account.
+These advance payments are made by the Automated Clearing House (ACH) via direct deposit, straight to the business owner's bank account.
 If you need the money sooner than a day or two, the invoice factoring company may be able to send the payment through a wire transfer.
 However, be aware there may be additional expenses like service fees, monthly minimum fees, and origination fees, among others.